costrojs/costro/wiki/Template-syntax.md

 # Template Syntax

-Router templates can be write in template string or with JSX, according to your needs.
+Costro templates can be write in template string or with JSX, according to your needs.

 ## Template string